 There are many reasons why so many people choose to visit Cambridge – to see the esteemed University and its plethora of educational institutions, to soak up the history, to gaze at the stunning buildings or even to go punting on the river Cam.

-A weekend of walking is not the first thing that might spring to mind when heading to this city however, with many scenic routes to choose from there is plenty to discover when exploring the area on foot.
-With so many wonderful places to stay in Cambridge, a weekend of walking can easily be coupled with some luxury and relaxation to ensure your feet leave well rested, even after taking many steps across the city throughout your stay there!
+A weekend of walking is not the first thing that might spring to mind when heading to this city, however, with many scenic walks around Cambridge to choose from there is plenty to discover when exploring the area on foot.
+With so many wonderful places to stay in Cambridge, a weekend of walking can easily be coupled with some luxury and relaxation to ensure your feet leave well-rested, even after taking many steps across the city throughout your stay there!

 After you’ve booked your room at Clayton Hotel Cambridge to recuperate after a long day’s exploring, here are some of the top walks to take around Cambridge.

 1. Ramblers Routes – Colleges and the Backs in Cambridge

 Length: 3.1 miles

 If you want to take in the wonderful sights that Cambridge has to offer without missing out a single one, this walk, run by leading route planning organisation the Ramblers, is simply perfect.
 All 13 of the stunning educational buildings are seen on this walk, as well as famous and lesser known churches, museums, historic passages and the beautiful Backs area, located by the river Cam.
 Every walking tour requires proper refreshments and there is certainly no shortage of these on this trail – most notable is the Fitzbillies cake shop, which has been open and serving up its much-loved sticky Chelsea bun since the 1920s.
 It would be rude not to sample this classic cake to keep your strength up before proceeding with your hike.

 Walking time: 2 – 3 hours